Cheap Things To Do In NYC.

 Did you see my post about our recent whirlwind of a trip to New York City?
 We had so much fun in the big apple!
 I fell in love with all of the beautiful buildings and delicious food.
 This is a trip I went on with my frugal sister and we both tried to keep costs low.
-Fortunately, we were able to find so many things to do in New York City for free.
+Fortunately, we were able to find so many things free things to do in New York City.
 Yay!
+We love FREE!

 20 Free Things to Do While in NYC